 Read my full travel insurance post here, where I go into detail about all companies.

 How to get to Minca from Santa Marta

-To get from Santa Marta to Mince you will need to get up early and that the Santa Marta Minca bus… Which is actually not a bus but a 4 wheel drive.
-If you take the bus early from Santa Marta so you arrive with the full day to explore.
+To get from Santa Marta to Minca you will need to get up early and the Santa Marta Minca bus… Which is actually not a bus but a 4-wheel drive.
+If you take the bus early from Santa Marta so you arrive with a full day to explore.

-When you arrive in Minca you can either walk or get moto taxi to your accommodation (I would book accommodation online during peak season as everywhere gets booked up fast).
+When you arrive in Minca you can either walk or get a moto-taxi to your accommodation (I would book accommodation online during peak season as everywhere gets booked up fast).
 Dump your bags and head to Tienda Cafe Minca for a coffee.